YinHK-gameDev/unity-learn/physics/Joints/2D Joints.md

    https://www.youtube.com/watch?v=Micpv8SOXcg

 11. **Spring Joint 2D**
    - allows two game objects controlled by rigidbody physics to be attached together as if by a spring.
+Spring Joint 2D works in a similar way to distance joints.
+However, while distance joints enforce a fixed distance, spring joints apply tension to a connection, causing objects to bounce

    https://docs.unity3d.com/Manual/class-SpringJoint2D.html